A Ministry of Presence

 Julie had been visiting one woman for years before one day, when the family dispersed for afternoon naps, the woman started to talk about the struggles she has.
 “Finally, something broke, and I put in the right amount of time of just being present with her that she felt she could open up.”
 Julie, who was wondering if it was time to give up, now counts it her most significant friendship.
 This is the woman in whom she’s seen the most spiritual growth.

-What Missionaries Need to Know
+What Missionaries Need to Know about A Ministry of Presence

 When Julie asked Christian women of a Muslim background what they wanted new missionaries to know, they repeated again and again, “No one is argued into the kingdom.
 Love us and spend time with us.
 We will see the love of Christ through that.”